-- 9. To address the pre-school stage of learning, consistent with the significance of this developmental stage for language acquisition and revitalization, the Government of Nunavut shall promote early childhood Inuit Language development and learning involving children and their parents at the community level, and shall - (a) develop and provide early childhood education materials and programs in the Inuit Language; - (b) monitor the availability, use and outcomes of the materials and programs referred to in paragraph (a); and - (c) develop and implement licensing standards, training, certification and professional development for child day care and other early childhood education providers.
+- 9. To address the preschool stage of learning, consistent with the significance of this developmental stage for language acquisition and revitalization, the Government of Nunavut shall promote early childhood Inuit Language development and learning involving children and their parents at the community level, and shall - (a) develop and provide early childhood education materials and programs in the Inuit Language; - (b) monitor the availability, use and outcomes of the materials and programs referred to in paragraph (a); and - (c) develop and implement the licensing standards, training, certification and professional development for child day care operators and staff under the Child Day Care Act, or other early childhood education providers, that are required to implement this section.
+S.Nu.
+2009,c.11,s.4